Ryan McMahon Player Props: Rockies vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks 19th in the league with a collective 8.6 strikeouts per nine innings.
+- The Reds pitching staff is 14th in the league with a collective 8.7 strikeouts per nine innings.

-- The Reds have a 4.89 team ERA that ranks 27th among all MLB pitching staffs.
+- The Reds' 4.87 team ERA ranks 27th across all MLB pitching staffs.

-- The Reds rank 22nd in baseball in home runs surrendered (90 total, 1.3 per game).
+- Reds pitchers combine to allow 91 total home runs at a rate of 1.2 per game (to rank 22nd in baseball).

-- Williamson (1-0) gets the starting nod for the Reds in his seventh start of the season.
-He has a 5.40 ERA in 31 2/3 innings pitched, with 22 strikeouts.
+- Lively makes the start for the Reds, his seventh of the season.
+He is 4-4 with a 4.07 ERA and 41 strikeouts in 42 2/3 innings pitched.

-- In his last outing on Wednesday against the Kansas City Royals, the lefty tossed five innings, giving up three earned runs while surrendering seven hits.
+- The righty's last time out came on Thursday against the Kansas City Royals, when he threw 5 2/3 innings, surrendering two earned runs while giving up 10 hits.

-- In six games this season, the 25-year-old has a 5.40 ERA and 6.3 strikeouts per nine innings, while giving up a batting average of .260 to opposing batters.
+- The 31-year-old has amassed an ERA of 4.07, with 8.8 strikeouts per nine innings, in eight games this season.
+Opponents are batting .255 against him.

 © 2023 Data Skrive.
 All rights reserved.